 What does Nectria canker look like?
-Nectria canker is characterized by the production of sore-like wounds (cankers) that form on twigs, branches, and trunks.
+Nectria canker is characterized by the formation of sunken areas (cankers) that form on twigs, branches, and trunks.
 Cankers can form at leaf scars and wherever injuries occur.
-Injuries can be caused by pruning (particularly improper pruning), frost, hail, cracking from heavy snow or ice, sunscald, insects, or mammals.
+Injuries can be caused by pruning (particularly improper pruning), frost, hail, cracking from heavy snow or ice, sunscald, insects, or animals.
 Cankers appear first as slightly sunken areas on the bark, but can grow for years, becoming target-shaped or elongated.
 Small branches girdled by cankers can wilt suddenly, fail to leaf out, and die.

 How do I save a tree with Nectria canker?
 There is no cure for Nectria canker.
 Remove smaller branch cankers by pruning six to eight inches below the canker.
-Disinfect pruning tools after each cut by dipping them for at least 30 seconds in a 10% bleach solution or alcohol (spray disinfectants that contain at least 70% alcohol can also be used).
+Disinfect pruning tools after each cut by treating them for at least 30 seconds with 10% bleach solution or (preferably due to its less corrosive properties) 70% alcohol (e.g., rubbing alcohol, certain spray disinfectants).
+If you use bleach, be sure to thoroughly rinse and oil your tools after pruning to prevent rusting.
 Trees with trunk cankers may live many years with the disease.
 Healthy trees are better able to slow the development of Nectria canker, so make sure that trees are watered and fertilized properly.

 How do I avoid problems with Nectria canker in the future?
 Choose plants that are well-adapted to your local climate.
 Avoid any stresses to your trees and shrubs.
-Prune properly (see UW-Garden Facts XHT1014 and XHT1015), and avoid injury to root and trunks from lawnmowers.
+Prune trees and shrubs properly.
+See UW-Garden Facts XHT1014, Pruning Deciduous Trees, and XHT1015, Pruning Deciduous Shrubs), and avoid injury to root and trunks from lawnmowers.
 Remove grass from around the base of trees and shrubs, mulch properly, and water as needed to avoid drought stress.